 9. Nuts and seeds

 Of course, that is not all.
-You can add avocado and the popular shirataki noodles.
-Just be creative with your choice of these foods and incorporate them into your keto diet.
+You can add avocados and the famous shirataki noodles.
+Just make art with your choice of these foods and incorporate them into your keto diet.

-If you follow through on a keto diet, your body initiates the ketosis process, where your body starts utilizing stored body fats to generate energy.
+When you follow a keto diet, your body begins the process of ketosis, when your body begins to use stored fat to produce energy.

-To help you get started on your keto diet, you can start by decreasing your carbs consumption, opt for more healthy fats, exercise regularly, stick to a sleep schedule and drink more water.
-Make the best of all we have shared with you so far and spruce up your keto diet.
+To help you get started on your keto diet, you can start by reducing your carbs intake, choosing more healthy fats, exercising regularly, sticking to a good night’s routine, and drinking plenty of water.
+Do your best with everything we have shared so far and improve your keto diet.